browserify/stream-splicer/readme.markdown

 Input will get written into `a`.
 Output will be read from `d`.

+If any of the elements in `streams` are arrays, they will be converted into nested pipelines.
+This is useful if you want to expose a hookable pipeline with grouped insertion points.

 ## var pipeline = splicer.obj(streams, opts)

 Create a `pipeline` with `opts.objectMode` set to true for convenience.